Unix shell

-On operating systems with a windowing system, such as macOS and desktop Linux distributions, some users may never use the shell directly.
-On Unix systems, the shell has historically been the implementation language of system startup scripts, including the program that starts a windowing system, configures networking, and many other essential functions.
-However, some system vendors have replaced the traditional shell-based startup system (init) with different approaches, such as systemd.
+A Unix shell is a shell that provides a command-line user interface for a Unix-like operating system.
+A Unix shell provides a command language that can be used either interactively or for writing a shell script.
+A user typically works within a Unix shell via a terminal emulator; however, direct access via serial hardware connections or a Secure Shell are common for server systems.
+Although use of a Unix shell is popular with some users, others prefer to use a graphical shell in a windowing system, such as those provided in desktop Linux distributions or macOS, instead of a command-line interface (CLI).

+A user may have access to multiple Unix shells with one configured to run by default when the user logs in interactively.
+The default selection is typically stored in a user's profile; for example, in the local passwd file or in a distributed configuration system such as NIS or LDAP.
+A user may use other shells nested inside the default shell.

+A Unix shell may provide many features including: variable definition and substitution, command substitution, filename wildcarding, stream piping, control flow structures (condition-testing and iteration), working directory context, and here document.

+History

 Early shells

 The first Unix shell was the Thompson shell, sh, written by Ken Thompson at Bell Labs and distributed with Versions 1 through 6 of Unix, from 1971 to 1975.
-Though rudimentary by modern standards, it introduced many of the basic features common to all later Unix shells, including piping, simple control structures using if and goto, and filename wildcarding.
-Though not in current use, it is still available as part of some Ancient UNIX systems.
+Though rudimentary by modern standards, it introduced many of the basic features common to all later Unix shells, including piping, simple control structures using if and goto, and filename GLOBbing.
+Though not in current use, it is still available as part of some Ancient UNIX systems and is the default shell on current FreeBSD systems.

 It was modeled after the Multics shell, developed in 1965 by American software engineer Glenda Schroeder.
 Schroeder's Multics shell was itself modeled after the RUNCOM program Louis Pouzin showed to the Multics Team.
-The "rc" suffix on some Unix configuration files (for example, ".vimrc"), is a remnant of the RUNCOM ancestry of Unix shells.
+The "rc" suffix on some Unix configuration files (e.g. ".bashrc" or ".vimrc"), is a remnant of the RUNCOM ancestry of Unix shells.

 The PWB shell or Mashey shell, sh, was an upward-compatible version of the Thompson shell, augmented by John Mashey and others and distributed with the Programmer's Workbench UNIX, circa 1975–1977.
 It focused on making shell programming practical, especially in large shared computing centers.
 It added shell variables (precursors of environment variables, including the search path mechanism that evolved into $PATH), user-executable shell scripts, and interrupt-handling.
 Control structures were extended from if/goto to if/then/else/endif, switch/breaksw/endsw, and while/end/break/continue.
 As shell programming became widespread, these external commands were incorporated into the shell itself for performance.

 But the most widely distributed and influential of the early Unix shells were the Bourne shell and the C shell.
 Both shells have been used as the coding base and model for many derivative and work-alike shells with extended feature sets.